paulstothard/helpful_commands/README.md

 ## Other

-Combine the columns in two tab-delimited files:
+### Combine the columns in two tab-delimited files

 ```bash
 paste -d"\t" input1.tab input2.tab > output.tab
 ```

-Add a header to all files with a certain extension, getting the header from another file.
+### Add a header to all files with a certain extension, getting the header from another file

 In this example the header is added to **.tab** files and comes from a file called `header.txt`.
 The files with the header added are saved with a **.new** extension added:

 ```bash
 for f in *.tab; do new=`echo $f | sed 's/\(.*\)\.tab/\1.tab.new/'`; paste -sd'\n' \header.txt "$f" > "$new"; done